De Morgan Dual Nominal Quantifiers Modelling Private Names in Non-Commutative Logic: The Splitting Technique for Renormalising Proofs

 \subsection{Elimination of universal quantifiers from a proof}

 We employ a trick where universal quantification $\forall$ receives a more direct treatment than other operators.
-The proof requires closure of rules under substitution of terms for variables, established as follows directly by induction over the length of a derivation using a function over predicates. \begin{lemma}[Substitution] If $P \longrightarrow Q$ holds then $P\sub{x}{v} \longrightarrow Q\sub{x}{v}$ holds. \end{lemma} \fullproof{ \begin{proof} Consider the case of the \textit{switch} rule.
-The following rule can be derived.
+The proof requires closure of rules under substitution of terms for variables, established as follows directly by induction over the length of a derivation using a function over formulae. \begin{lemma}[Substitution] If we have derivation $\vcenter{\infer{Q}{P}}$, then we have derivation $\vcenter{\infer{Q\sub{x}{v}}{P\sub{x}{v}}}$. \end{lemma} \fullproof{ \begin{proof} \end{proof} }